 We follow a graduated approach to our SEND provision.
 We follow the sequence of -Assess, Plan, Do, Review.
 This way we can constantly make sure that the school is meeting each child's needs.
 Parents and pupils will be kept informed and be an integral part of the process.

 Please see the documents below for more information about SEND provision at Stalyhill Infant School or please contact Mrs Leah Plant (SENDcO) on 01457 763598 or via the School Office.

 Tameside Local Offer

 The Local Offer – which can be accessed on the Tameside Council website at www.tameside.gov.uk/localoffer - should be the first port of call for anyone who has concerns about their child’s development.

 It is aimed at all families who feel their children may need some extra help because of additional needs – these could be emotional, physical, behavioural and/or medical and anything from difficulties learning to read to a profound disability.

 The Local Offer webpage signposts to all the services and support available for children and young people aged 0-25 with special educational needs and disabilities.
 It informs families what they are entitled to while also helping them to make informed decisions.
-As well as linking to individual school and private and voluntary nursery offers, the Local Offer covers other services and support such as SENDIASS (Tameside Special Educational Needs and Disability Information, Advice and Support Service), voluntary organisations and local activities.
+As well as linking to individual school and private and voluntary nursery offers, the Local Offer covers other services and support such as voluntary organisations and local activities and also SENDIASS (Together Trust Special Educational Needs and Disabilities Information Advice and Support Service - please see leaflet above for contact details).